Check your project's fit with our eligibility guidelines and grant outcomes. All prospective projects must submit an inquiry form.

 Eligible organizations and activities are:

-- Project has a clearly defined charitable purpose recognized by the IRS
+- Have a clearly defined charitable purpose recognized by the Internal Revenue Service

 - Projects outside the state of Minnesota